-The monastery is like a time capsule, where refugees from pre-revolutionary times, and their students, have kept a tradition alive, like they were guarding an invaluable treasure, keeping a flame alive that might otherwise have been snuffed out
+The monastery is like a time capsule, where refugees from pre-revolutionary times, and their students, have kept a tradition alive, as though they were guarding an invaluable treasure, keeping a flame alive that might otherwise have been snuffed out

-Tucked away in Upstate New York, there is an obscure, small American town, a town no different from the other towns that are full of quiet houses, a public library and a post office.
+Tucked away in Upstate New York, there is an obscure, small American town, a town no different from the other towns comprised of quiet houses, a public library, a post office and maybe a gasoline station.

 It's no different, that is, until one comes upon, suddenly, a sprawling, splendid green-domed Russian monastery: the legendary Holy Trinity Monastery in Jordanville, NY.